zhustec/liquid-diagrams/README.md

 # => "<svg ...>...</svg>"
 ```

-## Dependencies and Configurations
+### Configurations

-Configurations can be set for each diagrams when parse content, e.g.:
+Configurations can be set for each diagrams when parse content:

 ```ruby
 content = <<~CONTENT